 Analysis of studies using the fasting plasma glucose as the index test found that this test had a sensitivity of 0.25 (0.19 to 0.32) and specificity of 0.95 (95% 0.92 to 0.96) at identifying impaired glucose tolerance.
 The analysis calculated an AUROC of 0.72 with a partial AUROC of 0.42.
 A sub analysis of studies using the criteria implemented in the UK did not change the results seen.

+Figure 2 - Studies using HbA1c as index test and OGTT as reference standard

+[INSERT HERE]